 It got to the point where I had so much reading material that I would spend two hours eating breakfast trying to get through it all.
 For some reason, recycling them without looking at every single page seemed wasteful.
 I’ll admit, I had a lot of free time on my hands.
 I had graduated from college early so I had a semester to kill before grad school started.
 The things I could have accomplished while I was sitting at home reading magazines…

-Miles for Magazines is one way of extending your miles if they’re expiring, but for your own sanity, only redeem for ONE magazine, not every magazine on their list.
-However, magazines are generally not a worthwhile redemption.
+Magazines for Miles aka Mags for Miles is one way of extending your miles if they’re expiring, but for your own sanity, only redeem for ONE magazine, not every magazine on their list.
+However, Mags for Miles is generally not a worthwhile redemption.
 In the age of the Internet, magazines are so unpopular they can barely give them away.
-For some reason I’m still receiving Elle despite never having paid for it…Despite my apparently lifelong subscription to Elle courtesy of Miles for Magazines, whenever I receive these mailers nowadays, into the trash they go.
+For some reason, I’m still receiving Elle despite never having paid for it…Despite my apparently lifelong subscription to Elle courtesy of Mags for Miles, whenever I receive these mailers nowadays, into the trash they go.